vinodkd/halo/doc/UserGuide.md

 ## Nodes

-In Halo, nodes are essentially values and like Graphviz, they are represented with symbols or strings.
-They can be used to hold primitive values like shown below.
+In Halo, nodes are essentially values and can be used to hold primitive values like shown below.
+As in Graphviz, they are represented with strings of characters and can be separated by semicolon.
+Halo extends the Graphviz syntax, however, by allowing nodes to contain spaces and therefore be delimited by a new line, a semicolon or attributes.

 [../test/primitives.halo](#Simple Nodes "save:")
 ### Simple Nodes